MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/sfb-client-updates.md

 A compatibilidade do Skype for Business com o Office 365 e seu ambiente local depende dos requisitos do sistema para a sua implantação:

-- O Office 365 funciona com qualquer versão do Skype for Business que esteja em suporte base, incluindo a versão mais recente do Skype for Business 2016.
-Para versões anteriores do Skype for Business, somente aqueles que têm suporte estendido podem continuar a trabalhar com o Office 365, embora com funcionalidade reduzida.
-Para obter mais informações, consulte [Política de Ciclo de Vida da Microsoft](https://support.microsoft.com/lifecycle).
+- Office 365 works with any version of Skype for Business that is in mainstream support, which includes the latest version of Skype for Business 2016.
+For previous versions of Skype for Business, only those that have extended support may continue to work with Office 365, although with reduced functionality.
+For more information, see [Microsoft Lifecycle Policy](https://support.microsoft.com/lifecycle).

 - Para implantações locais do Skype for Business Server, siga os requisitos do sistema da sua versão do Skype for Business: